harrysolovay/kind-regards/README.md

 ### Configuration Options

-The `Reporter` constructor accepts an optional object with the following properties.
+The `Reporter` constructor accepts an optional object with the following properties:

 | Key | Type | Default | Description |
 | :-- | :-- | :-- | :-- |